-The Center offers six degree programs two of which are dual degree or double competency programs.
-These programs are: Master of Divinity; Master of Religious Education; Doctor of Sacred Theology; Master of Divinity-Master of Social Work; Master of Divinity-Master of Science in Urban Life; and Doctor of Ministry-In Career.
+The Center offers seven degree programs, three of which are dual degree or double competency programs.
+These programs are: Master of Divinity; Master of Religious Education; Doctor of Sacred Theology; Master of Divinity-Master of Social Work; Master of Divinity-Master of Science in Urban Life; Master of Religious Education-Master of Education; and Doctor of Ministry-In Career.

 The Doctor of Sacred Theology and Doctor of Ministry degrees are offered in cooperation with other seminaries and agencies in the Atlanta Theological Association.
-The M. Div.-M. S. W. degrees are offered jointly with the Atlanta University School of Social Work; and the M. Div.-M. S in Urban Life degrees are offered jointly with Georgia State University.
+The M. Div.-M. S. W. degrees are offered jointly with the Atlanta University School of Social Work; the M. R. E.- M. A. degrees in Education are offered jointly with the School of Education of Atlanta University.
+And the M. Div.-M. S. in Urban Life degrees are offered jointly with Georgia State University.